udexon/EMYL/E003_Online_Tipping.md

-### Online Tipping -- Outside China -- 支外宝
+### Datong Token Online Tipping -- Outside China -- 支外宝

 Online tipping is one of the most lucrative captive markets nowadays.
 China and users of Chinese apps are ahead of the rest of the world in this area with their online payment systems which enables tipping down to a single cent.

-Datong Token (name?
-Datong Tipping？) problems ....

 https://en.wikipedia.org/wiki/Software_token

-#### Scenario 1: Datong Token with Western Union
+#### Scenario I: Datong Token with Western Union

 <img src="https://github.com/udexon/DatongToken/blob/master/pay_wu.png" width="400"  />

-Scenario 1 involves an international conventional payment method (Western Union) without cryptocurrency so that users can confirm that Datong Token can be used without cryptocurrency.
+Scenario I involves an international conventional payment method (Western Union) without cryptocurrency so that users can confirm that Datong Token can be used without cryptocurrency.

 Consider a scenario where Sender A who lives in country P wishes to send an amount X in currency K to Recipient B who lives in country Q.